danroth-nyt/heretics-guide-dying-lands/docs/PROJECT_SUMMARY.md

    - Click roads to view encounters and difficulty
    - Reroll details for any location or road
    - Generate new maps on demand
-   - Roll global omens independently
+   - Roll omens independently

 8. **Print Functionality**
    - Print-optimized layout for A4 paper
    - Black and white conversion
    - Sidebar hidden in print view
-   - Global omens included in print header
+   - Omens included in print header

 9. **Polish & UX**
    - Shake animation on map generation